JuriSchalueck/MSOD/README.md

 ## Additional requirements

-To get you going you will need some more things:
+To get you going, you will need some more things:

-- The ViT-H SAM model which you can download from https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints this needs to be in the same directory as the python file
+- The ViT-H SAM model which you can download from https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints This needs to be in the same directory as the python file.

 ### MSCO Dataset

-Unfortunatly we can not provide a download to our MSCO Dataset due to the complicated licensing of COCO images.
+Unfortunately we can not provide a download to our MSCO Dataset due to the complicated licensing of COCO images.
 If you want to use our MSCO (Multiple Salient COCO Objects) Dataset you can recreate it yourself.
 For that you will need:
 - The MSCOCO 2017 Train and val images and annotations https://cocodataset.org/#download
 - The COCOFreeView Data https://sites.google.com/view/cocosearch/coco-freeview
 - And The COCO-Search18 Images both TP and AP https://sites.google.com/view/cocosearch/